monarchwadia/monarchwadia.com-old/content/post/power-vacuums.md

 ---
-title: "Nature abhors a vacuum.
-And what it has to do with Jewish mysticism"
+title: "Nature abhors a vacuum."
 date: 2021-09-03T20:18:52-04:00
 draft: false
 description: "All empty spaces must be filled.
 This is a basic pattern found in nature.
 But it is worth asking: what is vacuum?"